Almezing/almezing.github.io/_posts/Ideas.md

 episodic stories that examples the world and how the girls operate within it.

-what goes down when they worked together for the first time? the missions is a success, not without someone getting hurt. blossom gets hurts and bubbles. bubbles was forced to be present for the job to work. she gets a glimps of who they stole from. the data was meant to go straight to H.I.M.'s corporate, but was intercepted last minute. bubbles was shocked through the console through feedback
+what goes down when they worked together for the first time? the missions is a success, not without someone getting hurt. blossom gets hurts and bubbles. bubbles was forced to be present for the job to work. she gets a glimps of who they stole from. the data was meant to go straight to H.I.M.'s corporate, but was intercepted last minute. bubbles was shocked by the console through feedback

 The professor originally wanted to help solve a hereditary birth defect that made new born babies female.
 He thought to genetically engineer baby boys whose DNA would counteract the affects.
 However, he was blind sided.
 He overlooked a crucile component by the time he found out the babies were born with the same defect, all female.
 Their surrogate mother, the love of his life, had the dormant gene.
 Her secret doomed his research, but she died after their birth.